Sonoma Chef | Next 60 Days — March 30 to May 29, 2026

 PriceFree — register at farmtrails.org

-Blossoms, bees, and barnyard babies.
-Two days, dozens of farms open their gates.
-Spring fields, newborn animals, tastings, workshops, farm stands.
-All ages.
-Free registration required.
+Two days, dozens of Sonoma County farms open their gates.
+Spring fields, newborn animals, tastings, workshops, farm stands, and farm-to-table snacks.
+Free registration required — gives you access to the insider guide and interactive map.
+Not all farms open both days.

 Why go: You can taste terroir in a tasting room.
 Out here you can see it, smell it, and shake the hand of the person who grew it.